How Does Becoming Born Again Work? Back to contents ↑

-Within Christianity, you will often hear the term 'Being Born Again', but what does this all mean?
+Within Christianity, you will often hear the term “Being Born Again”, but what does this actually mean?

 Key verses: Romans 3:23; Romans 6:23

-This word 'death' (g2288), means next to physical death, also 'misery in hell'.
+This word “death” means, next to physical death, also “misery in hell”.
 So if we think that we don't need salvation, we end up in hell!

 Key verses: Acts 3:19; 2 Peter 3:9